amida-software/laravel-fcm-notification-channel/README.md

 ## Installation

-Before installation you should to add the following code to your `composer.json` file :
+Before installation you should to add this repository to your `composer.json` file :
 ```
 "repositories": [
     {